 Shoal performs engineering research in cutting-edge systems engineering with a particular focus on early lifecycle design.
 Our research aims to further practice in this area, as well as extending this approach into non-traditional domains.
 Shoal also has research experience in aerospace modelling and simulation, specialising in probabilistic risk assessment for weapons testing, experimental flight vehicles, and space vehicle re-entry.
+Shoals is conducting research into the application of machine learning technology across several engineering domains and enabling our clients to utilise the latest developments in this field.
 In addition to these key research areas, Shoal has a significant research track record in the fields of small satellites and quantum computing.
 Recent research work is outlined below, followed by a publication list with links to our research products.

 Model-Based Systems Engineering Practice